profile

 SAM can be used to create AI-assisted workflow enhancements and boost productivity for annotators.
 Here are just a few improvements we think SAM can contribute:

-• Faster annotation: No doubt that SAM will speed up the labeling process, enabling annotators to complete tasks more quickly and efficiently when combined with a suitable image annotation tool.
+- Faster annotation: There is no doubt that SAM will speed up the labeling process, enabling annotators to complete tasks more quickly and efficiently when combined with a suitable image annotation tool.

-To give an example of how SAM can contribute to AI-assisted labeling, consider the medical image example from before.
+Consider the medical image example from before to give an example of how SAM can contribute to AI-assisted labeling.
 We uploaded the DICOM image to the demo web UI, and spent 10 seconds clicking the image to segment the different areas of interest.

 Afterward, we did the same exercise with manual labeling using polygon annotations, which took 2.5 minutes.
 A 15x improvement in the labeling speed!